ssoranno/UDPDataTransferProgram/README.md

 ## Requirements
 C compiler<br>
-Bash Shell or Linux/Mac OS
+Bash Shell for Windows or Linux/Mac OS

 ## How to run?
 1. clone git repo